-The following is a listing of funding opportunities potentially available for projects related to Education with focus on programs applicable to North Central Kansas.
+The following is a listing of funding opportunities potentially available for projects related to Education and Childcare with focus on programs applicable to North Central Kansas.
 Click here for helpful tips on seeking project funding.

 Organization: Bayer Fund